 Data Analytics is nothing new for bankers.
 Quite the contrary.
 Banking has always been pioneering in innovations related to data analytics.
-Beyond data processing and data warehousing, the applications of data and advanced analytics solutions in banking have become numerous.
+Beyond data processing, data visualization, and data warehousing, the applications of data and advanced analytics solutions in banking have become numerous.
 Some notable ones include customer analytics and risk.
 The other ones that are being improved are finance, workforce, and supply chain.

 Banks are now leveraging data analytics into every part of their businesses, enabling them to:

 - Track customer actions and their spending patterns

 - Improve customer segmentation based on customer data

 - Have a better understanding of risk exposures to improve risk management

 - Respond proactively to customer feedback, thereby improving customer service

 Banking data falls under the category of Big Data, as it's only natural for a bank to process thousands to millions of transactions on a day-to-day basis.
 In these mountains of data is the nearly unlimited potential for insights into their operations, customers, and the market as a whole.
 Therefore, it’s essential for banks to have a comprehensive strategy for data analytics - one that allows them to utilize both internal and external data, whether they are in structured, semi-structured, or unstructured form.

 When setting out on Digital Transformation for Banking Sector, most banks would put “customer experience” first in their agenda.
 In Banking, customer experience is the combination of all experiences when interacting with banks through different touchpoints.
 These include online banking systems, call centers, emails, online advertising, and even social media.To enhance customer experience, most banks are applying these strategies: